Childhood Obesity and Weight Problems

 Soda, sweetened lemonade, fruit punch, and fruit juice with added sugar.

-Low-fat or non-fat milk and dairy products, including string cheese.
+Milk and dairy products, including string cheese.

 Hot dogs, fatty lunch meats, sausage, chicken nuggets.

 Whole grain breads and cereals, pretzels, nuts, olives.